takoz53/Jubeatsu-Mod/README.md

    * For helping me generally with everything, teaching me basic Information about Syntaxes of .osu Files
 * Peter#9423
    * For helping me generally with .osu Files as well
+* celerih#0001

-Without them It'd have taken me a lot longer, so cheers to them! :)
+   * For leading me to these nice people and giving me some clues about how some Stuff works Without them It'd have taken me a lot longer, so cheers to them! :)

 You can join the Banquet from [this link](https://discord.gg/B8NX7YW).